Skip to content

 Showing up every day to do the work, even when progress feels slow.

-If you’re in that quiet phase right now, keep going.
+If you are in that quiet phase right now, keep going.

-It’s a flame you protect every day. 🔥
+It is a flame you protect every day.

 Innovation today is not just about launching features faster.